Couch-Chilis/Sudoku-Pi/README.md

 distribution under the terms of the [General Public License v3](#license) as well as in binary form for release to app stores.

+We offer [paid bounties](https://github.com/Couch-Chilis/Sudoku-Pi/issues?q=is%3Aissue%20state%3Aopen%20label%3Abounty) for some issues!

 # Build Instructions

 ## Desktop

+0. Make sure you have the [Rust toolchain installed](https://rustup.rs/).
-Just use `cargo run` to run the game.
+1. Use `cargo run` to run the game.

 ## Android